-- 11. Pump should be running and winterizing solution should begin to flow through pump into plumbing lines and fixtures.
-(The pump will run when a plumbing fixture is open.) - 12.
-Open one plumbing fixture, keeping it open until winterizing solution appears, then close. - 13.
-Follow above procedure until all inside and outside plumbing fixtures have been winterized.
+11. Pump should be running and winterizing solution should begin to flow through pump into plumbing lines and fixtures.

+NOTE: The pump will run when a plumbing fixture is open.

+- 12. Open one plumbing fixture, keeping it open until winterization solution appears, then close. - 13.
+Follow the above procedure for both hot & cold sides of the plumbing fixtures until all inside & outside fixtures have been winterized.